 Visit consumerfinance.gov/servicemembers for more information on our work.http://www.consumerfinance.gov/

-Military Saves is part of the Department of Defense’s Financial Readiness Campaign and has been a partner with DoD since 2003.
 Military Saves is a social marketing campaign to persuade, motivate, and encourage military families to save money every month, and to work with leaders and organizations to be aggressive in promoting automatic savings Military Saves is a part of America Saves, the larger nation-wide campaign for all Americans.
 Military Saves encourages all servicemembers, their families, and civilian employees to “Take the Military Saves Pledge.”
 Savers who take the pledge can opt to receive a monthly e-newsletter from Military Saves, as well as a quarterly e-newsletter from America Saves.
 Military Saves also works with defense credit unions, military banks and other non-profit organizations to promote savings and debt reduction.http://www.militarysaves.org/

 The Arizona Attorney General serves as the chief legal officer of the State.
 The Attorney General is mandated by our constitution and elected to a four-year term by the people of Arizona.
 The Attorney General's Office represents and provides legal advice to most State agencies; enforces consumer protection and civil rights laws; and prosecutes criminals charged with complex financial crimes and certain conspiracies involving illegal drugs.
 In addition, all appeals statewide from felony convictions are handled by the Office.